johngodley/redirection/readme.txt

 * Another database change.
 Please backup your data

 == Changelog ==

+= 2.6.4 =
+* Add a limit to per page screen options
+* Fix warning in referrer match when referrer doesn't exist
+* Fix 404 page showing options
+* Fix RSS token not regenerating
+* 404 and log filters can now avoid logging

 = 2.6.3 =
 * Use React on log and 404 pages